How can I internationalise my Linkedin prospecting?

 There are also many foreign products and services that work better in Europe than in their country of origin.

 But selling abroad isn’t something you can improvise.
-You need to be prepared and have thought about this strategy several months in advance.
-One of the easiest and most ROI-producing internationalization channels is Linkedin.
+You need to be ready and have thought about this strategy several months in advance.
+One of the easiest and most ROI-producing channels for internationalization is Linkedin, which offers powerful digital tools for international business development.

 Let’s take the case we know best: MirrorProfiles.
-Before offering Linkedin US accounts for rent, we prepared the ground on Linkedin.
+Before offering Linkedin US accounts for rent, we prepared the ground on Linkedin with targeted digital communication.
 But why this choice?

 LinkedIn is the professional social network par excellence, 100% dedicated to the professional world and dedicated to connecting people within it.

 • Information Watch and Job Search: Beyond the simple job search, LinkedIn is an essential tool for information watch, enabling you to anticipate future trends, monitor your professional environment, and identify innovative players and works in your field.
-Thanks to its news feed, the platform facilitates this watch, making it both fast and relevant.
+Thanks to its news feed, the platform facilitates this monitoring, making it both rapid and relevant.

-• Optimize your Professional Online Presence: Even when you’re on a graduate internship or in a job, keeping your LinkedIn profile up to date is crucial to facilitating your future job search.
-It’s a good idea to keep your profile up to date right from your student years, so that you’re ready to actively seek out professional opportunities.
+• Optimizing your Professional Online Presence: Even when you’re in your final year of studies or in a current position, keeping your LinkedIn profile up to date is crucial to facilitating your future job search.
+It’s a good idea to keep your profile up to date as early as your student years, so you’re ready to actively seek out professional opportunities.

 LinkedIn, like other social networks (Facebook, Instagram, Twitter, etc.), has its own codes and norms, often implicit.